aesthetic-suite/framework/packages/aesthetic/README.md

 easily be abstracted away by a library, and hence, this unified syntax was created.

-Furthermore, a unified syntax allows providers of third-party components to define their styles with consumers having the choice of their preferred adapter.
+Furthermore, a unified syntax allows providers of third-party components to define their styles in a standard way with consumers having the choice of their preferred adapter.

 **Why a different at-rule structure?**